Music at Mounds View Concert Series

 Sunday, February 19, 2017

 2 p.m.Two-time GRAMMY Nominated Justin Roberts is truly one of the "all-stars" of the indie family music scene.
 For nearly 20 years, Roberts has been creating the soundtrack to families' lives, helping them navigate the joys and sorrows of growing up and helping parents remember their own childhoods.
-Along with his band, The Not Ready for Naptime Players, they have travelled the globe, from Hong Kong to New York, and Miami to Seattle.
+Along with his band, The Not Ready for Naptime Players, they have traveled the globe, from Hong Kong to New York, and Miami to Seattle.

 Purchase tickets here: